These days, starting a new side hustle has never been easier thanks to technology and the gig economy.

 One website, appropriately named Side Hustle Stack, provides a great directory of different hustles you can use to make quick money.

-Side Hustle Stack is a free directory of various side hustle ideas that you can explore to find money-making opportunities.
+Side Hustle Stack, a free directory of various side hustle ideas that you can explore, largely popularized this concept.
 The platform runs on Notion, a note-taking and project management tool, to neatly organize various resources for side hustles.

 What I like about Side Hustle Stack is that it has plenty of different categories, including: